bshao001/TF-Model-Deploy-Tutorial/README.md

 work as a pipeline: model one to detect the text areas (blocks) from a given image; model two to segment characters from the text strings detected by the first model; and model three to recognize those characters.

-Loading multiple models into a single session can be tricky if you don't do it properly.
+Loading multiple models into a single session can be tricky if you don't handle it properly.
 Here are the steps to follow:

 1. For each of the models, you need to have a unique model_scope, and define all the variables within that scope when building the graph for training: